BIGJRA/emerald-unit-analysis/writeups/roselia.md

 # Pokemon Emerald Unit Feel Analysis: Roselia line

-Roselia is first obtained at Lv.
+Roselia is a Grass/Poison Pokemon, first obtained at Lv.
 13-14 on Route 117, but not in Emerald.
 Its ability is Natural Cure or Poison Point.
 In this generation, it doesn't evolve.

 ### Base Stats